Introduction

 Time Taken: 10-15 minute drive and 2-3 hours trek

-Highlights: the confluence of the Hanuman Ganga and the Yamuna River, and the riverside scenery.
+Highlights: The confluence of the Hanuman Ganga and the Yamuna River, and the riverside scenery.

 Kharsali Village: Winter Abode Of Goddess Yamuna